 Cleaning and elderly care are two examples of domestic work where paid and unpaid labour take place and where automation technologies are having potentially large impacts.

-Currently, wealthier women frequently pay women who are poorer, working class, and often from ethnic minority and /or migrant backgrounds to carry out their cleaning for them.
+People who work as cleaners are often women, working class and from ethnic minority and /or migrant backgrounds.
 As AI technologies develop and automation of such tasks increases, this poses some complex issues.

 First, in the world of paid housework, AI is changing how cleaners are managed.
 Apps can be used to allocate cleaning jobs and to schedule cleaners’ tasks.
 As with many other forms of “platform work”, this raises concerns about fairness when cleaners can be automatically fired, and safety when they can be allocated unreasonable workloads.
 Furthermore, cleaners’ work could be automated altogether.